-On Thursday, Google Cloud announced a number of improvements coming soon to the platform’s AI-powered speech tools.
+On Thursday, Google Cloud announced many improvements to the platform’s AI-powered speech tools.

-Moreover, the product now supports a total of 106 voices, after the addition of 31 new WaveNet voices and 24 new standard voices.
+Moreover, the product now supports a total of 106 voices after adding 31 new WaveNet voices and 24 new standard voices.
 This makes Amazon Web Services’ Polly, which supports a total of 58 voices, the primary competition for Google’s Text-to-Speech services.

 Thanks to unique access to WaveNet technology powered by Google Cloud TPUs, we can build new voices and languages faster and easier than is typical in the industry. – Dan Aharon, Google product manager

 To help users enhance audio playback on various hardware, like headphones for podcasts, Google Cloud’s latest update includes the general availability of Google’s Text-to-Speech Device Profiles feature.